yogiMap/FeatureFlagServer/README.md

       not working, use your head and hands, possibly Google, even if that did not help - go https://www.apple
       .com/shop/ and get a new Apple MacPC or Laptop, any will do.
-5. After all, open Postman and open `ClientBase Collection`.
+5. After all, open Postman and open `Feature-Flag Collection`.
 Click on it, then find `INFO` folder and send `GET localhost:5000/info` request.
 6. If you get a status 200 response - my warmest congratulations all is set and working fine, hug yourself!